leinefran/higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ---
 File|Task
 ---|---
-0-positive_or_negative.py | assign a random signed number to the variable number each time it is executed 1-last_digit.py | assign a random signed number to the variable number each time it is executed 2-print_alphabet.py | prints the alphabet, in lowercase, not followed by a new line 3-print_alphabt.py | prints the alphabet - except the letter q and e -, in lowercase, not followed by a new line 4-print_hexa.py | prints all numbers from 0 to 98 in decimal and in hexadecimal
+0-positive_or_negative.py | print whether the number stored in the variable number is positive or negative 1-last_digit.py | print the last digit of the number stored in the variable number 2-print_alphabet.py | prints the alphabet, in lowercase, not followed by a new line 3-print_alphabt.py | prints the alphabet - except the letter q and e -, in lowercase, not followed by a new line 4-print_hexa.py | prints all numbers from 0 to 98 in decimal and in hexadecimal